shivam123456s/RAILSAATHII/README.md

      .catch(error => console.error('Error loading buttons:', error));
    ```

-2. Your frontend, hosted on **GitHub Pages**, will now interact with the backend to retrieve and update button data.
+2. Your frontend, hosted on **GitHub Pages**, will now interact with the backend to fetch and update button data dynamically.

 ---

 ## Usage

 1. **Frontend:**
-   - The user can see a list of buttons.
+   - The user can see a list of buttons on the webpage.
    - Each button is editable by double-clicking on it.
+   - A modal will pop up to allow the user to edit the button label and link.
-   - Changes made in the modal are sent to the backend for updating.
+   - Changes made in the modal are sent to the backend for updating the button data.

 2. **Backend:**
-   - The backend handles the logic for saving and updating button data (stored in a JSON file for simplicity).
+   - The backend handles the logic of saving and updating button data (stored in a JSON file for simplicity).
-   - The backend will respond with success or failure messages for any updates.
+   - The backend will return success or failure messages after the updates.

 ---